 Trip Application Form

-The Holocaust Studies Service-Learning Project (HSSLP) will travel to Poland May 11 through May 20, 2013.
+The Holocaust Studies Service-Learning Project (HSSLP) will travel to Poland May 9 through May 18, 2015.
 Twenty students will accompany faculty and staff to help restore the New Jewish Cemetery in Wrocław and study at Holocaust sites in Kraków, and Oświęcim (Auschwitz/Auschwitz-Birkenau).

 All Albion College students are invited to apply.
-Application forms are due Wednesday, November 14, 2012.Notification of selection will be made November 19, 2012.
-Accepted students will be able to add the course after registration.
+Application forms are due Wednesday, October 22, 2014.Notification of selection will be sent November 7, 2014.
+Accepted students will automatically be enrolled in the coordinating 0.5-credit course.

 Each participant will take a half-unit seminar (IDY 198 Holocaust Studies) during the spring semester.
 This seminar will meet on six evenings in February, March, and April; a 10-page paper and travel journal are required, and two additional readings will be the subject of evening discussions during the trip to Poland in May.